Skip to main content

 1. What is matcha?

 Matcha differs from other teas primarily in the way it is consumed.
 Unlike traditional green tea, which is steeped, matcha is mixed directly with water and then drunk as is.
-This means the entire leaf is consumed, not just the infusion.
+This means that the entire leaf is consumed, not just the infusion.
 This difference may seem subtle, but it has a significant impact on the concentration of bioactive compounds.
-Indeed, as Joanna Kochman and her team pointed out in the scientific journal Molecules (2020), consuming the whole leaf allows for the absorption of significantly more catechins, L-theanine, and antioxidants than the infusion alone.
+Indeed, as Joanna Kochman and her team pointed out in the scientific journal *Molecules* (2020), consuming the whole leaf allows for the absorption of far more catechins, L-theanine, and antioxidants than the infusion alone.

-Beyond offering a different way to enjoy tea than what we’re used to, it is this unique quality that accounts for matcha’s distinctive texture, its intense aroma, and its high content of bioactive compounds.
+Beyond offering a different way to enjoy tea than what we’re used to, it is this unique characteristic that accounts for matcha’s distinctive texture, its intense aroma, and its high content of bioactive compounds.

 Tencha: What Most People Don't Know